Explore Our Garden Wildlife Blog

 18th January 2021

 If you’re keen to see more woodpeckers in your garden – whether greater spotted woodpeckers, lesser spotted woodpeckers, green woodpeckers or even all three – there are a number of things that you can do to increase the likelihood of them appearing and make your garden more attractive.
-The three main ones are providing ample shelter and nesting places, offering a water supply and providing the correct types of food – and the same applies to most types of common garden bird in the UK.
+The three main ones are providing ample shelter and nesting places, offering a water supply and providing the correct types of bird food – and the same applies to most types of common garden bird in the UK.

 As is true of bringing any wildlife into your garden, a good starting point is ensuring that the space isn’t too pristine or tidy.
 Well-tended lawns and tidy flower beds allow little room for shelter, but leaving some untended undergrowth and shrubbery to hide in makes a garden a better and much safer habitat for birds, allowing them to keep warm and hide from predators.
 So make sure you don’t cut the grass too often and you leave untidy patches around the edges, in which insects, and in turn birds, can thrive.